nevenjovanovic/virtualMachine2016/README.md

 - After you have destroyed a VM, `vagrant up` will rebuild it and re-provision it anew.
+Run the numbered scripts again.

 ## Where Things Are